Hadspen, Tasmania: Church of the Good Shepherd

 An Anglican church was planned for Hadspen in the late 1850s.
-Thomas Reibey had William Gilbee Habershon and Edward Habershon of London draw up plans in 1857.
+Thomas Reibey had William Gilbee Habershon and Edward Habershon of Messrs.
+Habershon and Brothers, Bloomsbury Square, London draw up plans in 1857.
 The building's design was based on St Mary's Church, Lutterworth, England.
-It was designed in an early English style with blue ironstone walls, and freestone dressing and reliefs.
-The nave was 37.5 ft long, the chancel 17 x 15 feet and the entrance was through a 40 ft tower with a 24 ft spire.
-The foundation stone of "The new Episcopalian Church" or "The Reibey Church" was laid on 23 December 1868.
-Construction, estimated to cost 1000 pounds, began with locally sourced stonework by Robert Sleightholm, whom Reibey met on a ship from England.
+It was designed in an early English style with blue ironstone walls, with freestone dressings and reliefs.
+The nave was 37.5 ft long, the chancel 17 x 15 feet, with a small vestry on the northern side, and the entrance was through a 40 ft tower with a 24 ft spire.
+Construction was estimated to cost £1000, began with locally sourced stonework by Robert Sleightholm, whom Reibey met on a ship from England.

-Reibey was funding all of the construction costs.
-When the structure was mostly complete a scandal erupted around him.
-He was alleged to have indecently dealt with a married woman.
-Her husband raised the issue with the bishop, then in 1870 with no action by the Church again with the Church of England Synod in England.
-Reibey subsequently took libel action but his complaint was dismissed and the Jury largely held that the allegations against him were true.
-Apart from these allegations, Reibey's wife's health had been declining, his property had been declining in value, and he wrote that he had been considering relinquishing the Archdeaconship for a while.
-After only a few years the lack of funds provided left only one person working on the site.
-All work ceased in 1870, by which time the walls were unfinished and the building still lacked a roof.
-Though the church was incomplete both Reibey and his wife Catherine were buried in a graveyard at the building's rear.